-Upon discovering the event, Columbia moved quickly to investigate and respond to the incident, assess the security of Columbia systems, and notify potentially affected individuals.
-Columbia is also working to implement additional safeguards and training to its employees.
-Columbia is providing access to credit monitoring services for twelve (12) months, through Epiq, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, Lanier moved quickly to investigate and respond, assess the security of its systems, and notify potentially affected individuals.
+Lanier also implemented additional technical and administrative safeguards and training to its employees.
+Lanier is providing access to credit monitoring and identity restoration services for 12 months, through Equifax, to individuals whose personal information was potentially affected by this event, at no cost to these individuals.
+Lanier also established a designated assistance line to address and questions or concerns from affected individuals.

-Additionally, Columbia is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Columbia is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
-Columbia is also providing written notice of this incident to other state regulators, as necessary.
+Additionally, Lanier is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or financial institution.
+Lanier is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state attorney general, and law enforcement to report attempted or actual identity theft and fraud.
+Lanier also notified other appropriate state regulators.